-- (1) Has the employee been fully vaccinated and their intended period of travel will take place in the three (3) months following such vaccination status? - a.
+- (1) Has the employee been fully vaccinated or been diagnosed with COVID-19 within three months of their intended travel return date? - a.
 If Yes, the employee does not need to quarantine upon returning from travel so long as they are not exhibiting COVID-19 symptoms. - b.
-If No, proceed to Step 2. - (2) Will the employee be using public transportation at any point during the travel (including, but not limited to, buses, trains, commercial airlines, boats, etc.)?
+If No, proceed to Step 2. - (2) Will the employee be using public transportation at any point during the travel (including, but not limited to, buses, trains, commercial airlines, boats, etc.)? - a.

-- a.
 If Yes, the employee will complete the quarantine period as defined in Section 2.1 above before returning to work. - b.
 If No, proceed to Step 3. - (3) Has the employee already determined they will be quarantining after returning from travel? - a.
 If Yes, the employee will complete the quarantine period as defined in Section 2.1 above before returning to work. - b.
 If No, proceed to Step 4. - (4) The employee should consult their supervisor or the Safety Coordinator to complete the District's Pre-Travel Checklist prior to travelling in order to determine whether a quarantine is appropriate upon their return from such travel.